Get all of the information you need to start and run a small business.

 LLCs.
 Members pay state taxes on their share of LLC income on personal tax returns.
 In addition, LLCs themselves have to file an additional state tax form.
 The specific form used will depend on how the LLC is classified for federal tax purposes.
 Virginia LLCs also are required to file an annual report (also known as an annual registration fee).
 See Virginia LLC Annual Filing Requirements for more information.

 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
 Moreover, the corporation itself is subject to Virginia corporation taxes.
 And, finally, corporations must file an annual report with the Virginia SCC.

 If you have employees, you must also deal with state employer taxes.